isomerpages/pa-corp/news-and-speeches/news/_posts/2024-12-04-post-People's Association to host 17 heartland countdowns for residents to welcome 2025 as one community.md

 can co-create a community artwork with renowned graffiti artist, Zero.</p>
 <p>4&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;For those seeking sporting fun, <strong>Tampines Boogie Countdown to 2025</strong> will
-feature K-pop random dance sessions led by various dance interest groups in Our</p>
-<p>Tampines Hub.
-Seniors can showcase their moves at a lively dance party
-at <strong>Holland-Bukit Timah GRC and Bukit Panjang SMC Year-End Countdown Celebrations
+feature K-pop random dance sessions led by various dance interest groups in Our Tampines Hub.
+Seniors can showcase their moves at a lively dance party at <strong>Holland-Bukit Timah GRC and Bukit Panjang SMC Year-End Countdown Celebrations
 @ Heartlands 2024</strong>.
 Residents can also enjoy sport try-outs conducted by ActiveSG at various heartland celebrations which include giant human bowling,